 Censorship in today’s education system seems particularly archaic.
 And not to mention pretty pointless given the fact you can read anything and everything on the internet.
 However, this isn't the first time formative works have been banned.
-We've collected our twelve favourite books, that have been hauled off the shelves in favour of something more wholesome over the decades.
+In this list, we've collected some of our favourite books that have been hauled off the shelves in favour of something more wholesome over the decades.
 Got a top banned book that you want to see on our list?
 Add it in the comment box below.

 1. To Kill A Mockingbird By Harper Lee (1960)Buy the book now from Amazon

 The gist: This Pulitzer winning masterpiece based in 1960 deals with the difficult but common place situations of rape and racial inequality in southern America.
 Based loosely on what the author saw and experienced as a child and written from that perspective, the books sees children and adults question justice, fight for civil rights and the loss of innocence, with Atticus Finch as a hero and shining beacon of how to be an exemplary lawyer.

 Why was it banned?
 Like many great works, the book was controversial when it came out.
 It was released before the civil rights movement in conservative America, which had a problem with the rape and language aspects of it.
 Back in 1966, Hanover County, Virginia saw the largest protest against Lee’s work, with parents complaining about their children being exposed to the iconic work.
 In 2016, w went full circle to Accomack County in Virginia who cited language and themes as a reason to ban the book from the curriculum.
 Hmm.